ibi/wf-extensions-chart/com.ibi.dendrorag/README.md

 #### Extension for WebFocus 8200
 # Dendro RAG Chart
-For installation instructions please visit this [link] (https://github.com/ibi/wf-extensions-chart/wiki/Installing-a-WebFocus-Extension "Installing a WebFocus Extension").
+For installation instructions please visit this [link](https://github.com/ibi/wf-extensions-chart/wiki/Installing-a-WebFocus-Extension "Installing a WebFocus Extension").
 ## Description
 This extension displays a horizontal dendro chart with nodes containing the data value within a lozenge.
 Up to three levels can be added together with "fail" and "total" values.